Ten reasons why no responsible company would have appointed Rebekah Brooks

 In 2010 she agreed that the publicist Max Clifford would be paid £1m to abandon legal steps that would have made public the scale of phone hacking.
 She said at her trial: ‘The best policy to protect the company was confidential settlements.’
 [See Peter Jukes, Beyond Contempt (Canbury, 2014) p 143]

-When the hacking of Milly Dowler’s phone was revealed in 2011, she dismissed it internally in writing as ‘a Guardian/BBC/old Labour hit job’.
+When the hacking of Milly Dowler’s phone was revealed in 2011, [You must be registered and logged in to see this link.] in writing as ‘a Guardian/BBC/old Labour hit job’.

 4. Brooks has a casual way with company money.